harshbhatt15/Machine-Learning/Supervised Machine Learning/classification/K-NN Algorithm/README.md

 #### 🔍 Exploratory Data Analysis (EDA)

 The following EDA steps were performed:

-Dataset inspection using info() and describe()

-Checking for missing values
+-Dataset inspection using `info()` and `describe()` -Checking for missing values

-Understanding feature distributions
+-Understanding feature distributions

-Identifying potential class imbalance
+-Identifying potential class imbalance

-EDA helps ensure that the dataset is clean, interpretable, and ready for modeling.
+-EDA helps ensure that the dataset is clean, interpretable, and ready for modeling.